ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 WHERE row_num > 1;
 ```

-*duplicate found!
-Create another work table and move the query result of the row_number into it*
+> Duplicate found!
+Create another work table and move the query result of the row_number into it

 ```sql
 CREATE TABLE layoffs_view2
 LIKE layoffs_view;
 ```

-*Add a new column Row_Num, before moving the query result*
+> Add a new column Row_Num, before moving the query result

 ```sql
 Alter Table layoffs_view2
 Add Column row_num int;
 ```

-*move the query result of the Row Number into layoffs_view2*
+> Move the query result of the Row Number into layoffs_view2

 ```sql
 Insert into layoffs_view2